CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_manifold_and_back.md

 **Routing path**:
 Sequence of coordinates: $(s_1,r_2) \to (s_1,r_5) \to (s_2,r_1)$ with spline-smoothed transitions, verified for stability.

+**Basin visualization**: A simple numeric depth map or stability gradient (e.g., higher values indicate stronger attraction in object/relational basins).

 ## 10. Conclusion

 The pre-work manifold makes latent space tangible, engineerable, inspectable, deterministic, and scientific.
 It is standardizable across TS instances and supports version control, testing, and collaborative refinement.

+This paper establishes the manifold as a first-class engineering artifact within TS.
 TS is the first architecture where the latent space is explicitly a map — not a mystery.
 Engineers can see it, drive it, fix it, and ship it.
 This shifts cognitive modeling from alchemy to reliable systems engineering.

 **Next steps**: Integrate with TS 20-series requirements, add visualization scripts, and validate via mapping simulation tests.